abbaspour/replate/readme.md

     - `submitted_at` (Created Time)
     - `qualification_status` (Single Select: `New`, `Contacted`, `Qualified`, `Rejected`)
 - **Associations**:
-    - Linked to one record in `Contact` (the Submitter).
+    - Linked to one record in `Users` (the Submitter).
-    - (Optionally) Linked to one record in `Organization` once the suggestion is converted into a partner.
+    - (Optionally) Linked to one record in `Organizations` once the suggestion is converted into a partner.

 ## API Contract